libriscv/libriscv/README.md

 Note that if you want a full glibc cross-compiler instead, simply appending `linux` to the make command will suffice, like so: `make linux`.
 Glibc is harder to support, and produces larger binaries, but will be more performant.
 It also supports threads, which is awesome to play around with.

-## Building and running test program
+## Building and running a test program

 From one of the binary subfolders:
 ```